wso2/product-is/docs/CONTRIBUTING.md

-       Refer point 5 for carbon.home path in below Section 1.1.1.4. o	Once the server starts, point your Web browser to https://localhost:9443/carbon/ 1.1.1.4	Troubleshooting
+       Refer point 5 for carbon.home path in below Section 1.1.1.4. o	Once the server starts, point your Web browser to https://localhost:9443/carbon/

+1.1.1.4	Troubleshooting
-  1. We checked the pom.xml of product-is to find the compatible version of the carbon identity framework and carbon-kernel.
+  1. Check the pom.xml of product-is to find the compatible version of the carbon identity framework and carbon-kernel.
-  2. To identify the starting point to run the code we have analyzed the wso2server.bat file in which we found that the start point of this code is from org.wso2.carbon.bootstrap class.
+  2. To identify the starting point to run the code, analyze the wso2server.bat file to find the start point of the code.
+Eg. it is from org.wso2.carbon.bootstrap class.
-  3. We have to pass multiple command line arguments while starting the application otherwise we will get exception.
-So for identifying those command line arguments we have to analyze the wso2server.bat file and pass those arguments while starting the application.
+  3. If you get any exception, you will have to pass multiple command line arguments while starting the application.
+For identifying those command line arguments you will have to analyze the wso2server.bat file and pass those arguments while starting the application.
-  4. We get multiple dependency missing error so we have to add those dependencies manually which are given below:
+  4. If you get multiple dependency missing error then try to add those dependencies manually.
+Some of which are given below:
       •	javax.annotation-api
       •	jta
       •	persistence-api